bbrysonelite-max/alienprobe-hunter-brod/STRIPE_INTEGRATION_SETUP.md

 ## 🚀 Overview

 Your Stripe payment integration is fully implemented and production-ready.
-This guide will help you connect your existing botcraftwrks.ai Stripe merchant account to activate payments.
+This guide will help you connect your existing Alienprobo.ai Stripe merchant account to activate payments.

 ### What's Already Implemented